 Positive youth development is an intentional, pro-social approach that engages youth within their communities in a manner that enhances youths' strengths; and promotes positive outcomes for young people by providing opportunities, fostering positive relationships, and furnishing the support needed to build on their leadership strengths.

 This program aims to promote positive self-esteem, body image and good decision making skills while having fun and meeting new people in a safe and supportive environment.
 Interested 7th and 8th grade girls are invited to an informational meeting in the late fall.
 Please contact Melissa Balletto at 203-245-5657 or with any questions or concerns.

-Meets every Monday after school until 4:00 PM from November 6 through May in Cafe B/LMC.
+Meets every Monday after school until 4:00 PM from TBD through May in Cafe B/LMC.

 Peer Helpers is for students at Polson who are considered trustworthy and helpful to their peers.
 These students are trained in communication and problem solving skills.
 Two training sessions are conducted throughout the academic year.
 The training consists of a weekend retreat and five additional weekly sessions.
 Upon completion of the weekend, Alumni Peer Helpers serve others through the following: peer supported tutorial services, easing the transition for new students, discussion groups with faculty to improve student/teacher communication and respect, assisting the guidance counselors in orientation programs for students coming to Polson School.
 They also work on community service activities to improve school culture, support town services, as well as global service.
 Please contact Peg Butler at 203-245-5656 with any questions or concerns.

 Meets every Wednesday after school until 4:00 PM in Cafe B/LMC.